 Just copy/paste:

-Well, at this point, you should be able to access your application from any computer by typing its IP in a browser, and your front-end should be able to communicate with your back-end which works with your PostgreSQL database.
+Well, at this point, you should be able to access your application from any computer by typing its IP in a browser, and your frontend should be able to communicate with your bac-end, which is connected to your PostgreSQL database.

 I tried this – it didn’t work, I also don’t understand how it is even supposed to work since Angular index.html is download on my browser on my local machine, following which it sends a request to backend with a url /blabla but without prepending the ip of EC2 instance such call can never work.
 I don’t undestand how setting up proxies can help if the call is made from my machine that has no idea about Apache2 installed on ec2